mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.System.Abstractions.md

     ##### Return value
     A collection of enumeration models.

+## Class: System.Reflection.IEnumModel
+Represents a generic interface for providing information about an enumeration value.
+### Properties

+#### Code
+Gets the code associated with the enumeration value.
+#### Description
+Gets the description associated with the enumeration value.
+#### Id
+Gets the numerical identifier of the enumeration value.
+#### IsEndState
+Gets a value indicating whether the enumeration value is an end state.
+#### IsExcludeFromUnique
+Gets a value indicating whether the enumeration value is excluded from uniqueness checks.
+#### Name
+Gets the name of the enumeration value.
+#### Order
+Gets the order of the enumeration value.
+#### Value
+Gets the underlying value of the enumeration.
+#### PossibleNames
+Gets a collection of possible names for the enumeration value.
+####
+Gets the strongly-typed value of the enumeration.

+## Class: System.Reflection.IEnumModel`1
+Represents a generic interface for providing information about an enumeration value of type .The enumeration type.
+### Properties

+#### Value
+Gets the strongly-typed value of the enumeration.

+## Class: System.Reflection.IResolveType
+Represents an interface for resolving a .
+### Methods

+#### ResolveType
+Resolves and returns the associated .
+    ##### Return value
+    The resolved .

 ## Class: System.ResponseModel.ICaptureResultMessage
 Represents an interface for capturing and publishing result messages.
 ### Methods